COUNTY COMPETITION RULES

 ALL SEMI FINALS & FINALS

-12. The only reason allowed for re-arranging a match will be when players are involved in "fixed day" National matches governed by the E.I.B.A. or the E.W.I.B.A.
+12. The only reason allowed for re-arranging a match will be when players are involved in "fixed day" National matches governed by the E.I.B.A., the E.W.I.B.A., English Bowling Federation or Bowls England.
 When a match has to be re-arranged the Competition Secretary will fix a date, time & venue.
 County re-arranged matches will take preference over club fixtures.

 13. Dress will be Whites & Club tie which may be removed after the trial ends.
 Registed club shirts may be worn providing all players in the team wear them.
 All bowls shall have Club stickers attached, & where there is a colour clash the association shall provide alternative stickers.